 CSMs are prepended to each randomized codeword or codeblock, as described in Section 9.

-If slicing is used, the reverse process is followed at the receiving end, as follows.
+When synchronization with slicing is used, the reverse process is followed at the receiving end, as follows.

 Code synchronization is performed to identify the CSMs, and extract the codewords or codeblocks.